Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

   a multi-state calculation using :program:`CASPT2`.
 In the future, other programs may add dynamic correlation estimates in a similar way.
 This keyword is not needed if the input file is in HDF5 format.
+  Note that using :kword:`HEFF` or :kword:`EJOB` can significantly speed up the RASSI job by avoiding the explicit computation of the Hamiltonian.

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="HEFF" APPEAR="Effective Hamiltonian" KIND="SINGLE" LEVEL="ADVANCED">
               %%Keyword: HEff <advanced>